wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

     As you can see in the screenshot above, maven has built the file **simpleweb.war** and stored it at the **~/Student/dev/simpleweb/target/** directory.

-6. Scroll down and you can see that it has been installed into the directory **~/Student/dev/simpleweb/target/liberty/wlp/usr/servers/defaultServer/apps**.
+6. Scroll down and you can see that the app war file is installed into the directory **~/Student/dev/simpleweb/target/liberty/wlp/usr/servers/defaultServer/apps**.

     ![image060](./images/media/image060.png)